tatami-inc/tatami/README.md

 }
 ```

+Of course, this assumes that it is possible to provide sparse-specific optimizations as well as running calculations for the statistic of interest.
+In most cases, only a subset of the extraction patterns are actually feasible so special code paths would not be beneficial.

 ### Supporting parallelization

-The nature of the `Extractor` means that the `fetch()` calls themselves are not `const` and thus not thread-safe.
+The mutable nature of an `Extractor` instance means that the `fetch()` calls themselves are not `const`.
+This means that the same extractor cannot be safely re-used across different threads as each call to `fetch()` will modify the extractor's contents.
-Fortunately, the solution is simple - just create a separate `Extractor` (and buffers) for each thread.
+Fortunately, the solution is simple - just create a separate `Extractor` (and the associated buffers) for each thread.
 With OpenMP, this looks like:

 ```cpp